brown-band/website/pages/scripts/2014-2015/fall/columbia.md

 :sd[Band forms a champagne glass with senior bubbles and plays "Bits & Pieces" after each senior Limerick.]

-\*Brian Brown calls St. Louis his town\
+_Brian Brown calls St. Louis his town\
 He's the greatest percussionist around\
 He rarely wears sleeves\
 We'll cry when he leaves\

-We're so glad B. Brown is at BrownOur Jenna's an ice skating queen\
+We're so glad B. Brown is at Brown_

+_Our Jenna's an ice skating queen\
 The best that we've ever seen\
 She says she's from Canada\
 But we say it's Jenneda\

-Life without her would be obsceneOur dear friend Margaret is so fun\
+Life without her would be obscene_

+_Our dear friend Margaret is so fun\
 She really loves a good pun\
 Also butts and booties\
 Not bats, but patooties\

-We'll be sad when her time here is doneWith Zoe, where do we begin \
+We'll be sad when her time here is done_

+_With Zoe, where do we begin \
 She always marches us in \
 She enjoys conducting \
 bus singing, ghostbusting \

-Such a jam our time with her's beenWe know a saxophonist named Liz\
+Such a jam our time with her's been_

+_We know a saxophonist named Liz\
 She hails from good ol' Texas (Texiz)\
 She gives Providence HOPE\
 And is generally dope\

-We know her we really will miss (mizz)Of Matt Gasteiger we'd like to say\
+We know her we really will miss (mizz)_

+_Of Matt Gasteiger we'd like to say\
 He's perfect in every way\
 Of the Blue Room he's king\
 With him, our hearts sing\

-Please don't leave, we want you to stayDear Emily once was our mom\
+Please don't leave, we want you to stay_

+_Dear Emily once was our mom\
 She loved us and always was calm\
 Your boards were the best\
 Please don't leave the nest\

-'Cause life here with you is the bombMichaela's a fantastic musician\
+'Cause life here with you is the bomb_

+_Michaela's a fantastic musician\
 We know she has lots of ambition\
 She once was in Denmark\
 Her absence left its mark\

-Her kindness deserves recognitionAll hail to our president Elaine\
+Her kindness deserves recognition_

+_All hail to our president Elaine\
 We're sorry we drive you insane\
 She crashes with nobility\
 Hashtag responsibility\

-Without you, we'll never be the sameWe know of a great girl named Kristen\
+Without you, we'll never be the same_

+_We know of a great girl named Kristen\
 Who started her Brown days on Wriston\
 Her passion is psych\
 Brains, behavior, the like\

-Brunonia's halls she'll be missed inRyan is a really great guy\
+Brunonia's halls she'll be missed in_

+_Ryan is a really great guy\
 He's president of ADPhi\
 He's got drumming down pat\
 Bass drum's where it's at\

-His departure will cause us to sighLia is the best that we've got\
+His departure will cause us to sigh_

+_Lia is the best that we've got\
 Flute in hand more often than not\
 She's a wonderful pal\
 She rocks the solo in Al\

-Without her, we'll be distraughtWe know of this guy named Scott\
+Without her, we'll be distraught_

+_We know of this guy named Scott\
 We see him dancing a lot\
 He'll try to deny it\
 But we know it's a riot\

-And that kind of skill can't be taughtOur Derek we cannot replace\
+And that kind of skill can't be taught_

+_Our Derek we cannot replace\
 We'll never keep up with his pace\
 Please don't run away\
 We want you to stay\

-In our tackles we'll miss your embraceWe love our good friend Wenting\
+In our tackles we'll miss your embrace_

+_We love our good friend Wenting\
 Such happiness does she bring\
 For her skills on the flute\
 We give her a salute\

-Wenting, to us, you mean everything\*
+Wenting, to us, you mean everything_

 Seniors, we love you!
 But the fun's not over just yet - stay tuned for more cool jokes and hilarious tunes at halftime!